kurtosis-tech/kurtosis/docs/docs/guides/how-to-full-mev-with-eth2-package.md

 ![mev-arch](/img/guides/full-mev-infra-arch-diagram.png)

 #### Caveats:
-* The `mev-boost-relay` service (a sidecar for the consensus layer client) requires Capella at an epoch of non-zero.
+* The `mev-boost-relay` service requires Capella at an epoch of non-zero.
 For the eth2-package, the Capella fork is set to happen after the first epoch to be started up and fully connected to the CL client.
 * Validators (64 per node by default, so 128 in the example in this guide) will get registered with the relay automatically after the 2nd epoch.
 This registration process is simply a configuration addition to the mev-boost config - which Kurtosis will automatically take care of as part of the set up.
 This means that the `mev-relay` infrastructure only becomes aware of the existence of the validators after the 2nd epoch.
 * After the 3rd epoch, the `mev-relay` service will begin to receive execution payloads (`eth_sendPayload`, which does not contain transaction content) from the `mev-builder` service (or `mock-builder` in `mock-mev` mode).
 * Validators will then start to receive validated execution payload headers from the `mev-relay` service (via `mev-boost`) after the 4th epoch.
 The validator selects the most valuable header, signs the payload, and returns the signed header to the relay - effectively proposing that block to be included.
 Once the relay verifies the block proposer's signature, the relay will respond with the full execution payload body (incl. the transaction contents) for the validator to use when proposing a `SignedBeaconBlock` to the network.